Slowvik/Backtester_Top_Level/README.md

 USAGE REQUIREMENTS:
 1. Market Data files used for this are available at https://www.dropbox.com/scl/fo/tyyezv4ihffu953faaxmh/h?dl=0&rlkey=rqk19wb4413lemjjw2od1jecv.
-They need to be downloaded and put in thefolder "Input Files"
+They need to be downloaded and put in the folder "Input Files"
 2. A C++ compiler (I used g++)

 For Windows: